crawlbase/linkedin-async-scraper/README.md

 ### 2. Then run the callback server script.

-Open a new terminal and run to activate the python virtual environment for this terminal
+Open a new terminal and run the command below to activate the python virtual environment for this terminal

 ```bash
 PROJECT_FOLDER$ . .venv/bin/activate